'Bloody Sunday' 60th anniversary marked in Selma with remembrances and concerns about the future

 “Within about a minute or a half, they took their billy clubs, holding it on both ends, began to push us back to back us in, and then they began to beat men, women and children, and tear gas men, women and children, and cattle prod men, women and children viciously,” said Mauldin, who was 17 at the time.

-Alabama this weekend is marking the 60th anniversary of the clash that became known as Bloody Sunday.
+Selma on Sunday marked the 60th anniversary of the clash that became known as Bloody Sunday.
 The attack shocked the nation and galvanized support for the U.S. Voting Rights Act of 1965.
-The annual commemoration pays homage to those who fought to secure voting rights for Black Americans and each year brings calls to recommit to the fight for equality.
+The annual commemoration paid homage to those who fought to secure voting rights for Black Americans and brought calls to recommit to the fight for equality.

 For foot soldiers of the movement, the celebration comes amid concerns about new voting restrictions and the Trump administration's effort to remake federal agencies they said helped make America a democracy for all